nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * Prerequisite: there is no client with email *spiderman@gmail.com*
 * Command: `c -cn spider man -e spiderman@gmail.com`
-* The output box should display a message confirming that the new client has added
+* The output box should display a message confirming that the new client has been added
 * The client should be appended to the bottom of the Clients tab